An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: System Description

 \section{System Description}

-We consider a typical unmanned HAPS which follows a circular trajectory of diameter $d$ with true airspeed $V$ at an altitude $H$ for station keeping over the desired service area as shown in Fig. \ref{fig:HAPS}.
-The stratospheric location (between 18km to 24km) of the HAPS is favorable because of minimum wind speed and suitable air density which is required for minimum propulsion power and stable flight, respectively.
+We consider a typical unmanned HAPS which follows a station-keeping circular trajectory of diameter $d$ with true airspeed $V$ at an altitude $H$ for station-keeping over the desired service area as shown in Fig. \ref{fig:HAPS}.
+The stratospheric location (between 18km to 24km) of the HAPS is preferable because of lower wind speed and suitable air density assisting a stable flight operation.
 In addition, it enables an ultra-wide coverage area with radius from 60 km to 400 km.
 HAPS provides communication services to various users over the 4G LTE or 5G NR air interface via service link and backhaul to the gateway through the feeder link \cite{Nokiahsieh2020uav}.
-Solar HAPS are appealing owing to their long endurance characteristics, which can only be achieved if they collect more energy than they expend.
+Solar HAPS are appealing owing to their long-endurance characteristics, which can only be achieved if they can harvest more energy than they expend.
 Solar cells are mounted on the wings and stabilizers to harvest the abundant solar energy during the day for its routine operation and on-board fuel cells are utilized to store the excess energy for night time sustenance.
-Electrical power is consumed by the electric motors and propellers for propulsion, avionics, payload and communication equipment.
+This section describes the solar irradiance, energy storage, aerodynamics and communication models with the aim to quantify the availability, storage and consumption of electrical power.
 The objective is to achieve ubiquitous connectivity with minimal power consumption and enhanced system performance.